 5

-Enjoy this easy grilled mackerel fish recipe that delivers smoky, crispy skin and juicy, tender flesh.
-Using the parchment paper method, you can eliminate unwanted fish odors while reaping all the benefits of Omega 3.
+Korean-style grilled mackerel features smoky, crispy skin and juicy, tender flesh.
+With the parchment paper method, it’s easy to cook while minimizing unwanted fish smells.

 A bowl of beef seaweed soup is served with rice and kimchi on the side.